 We have provided a series of keyboard shortcuts intended to help users who have difficulty in using pointing devices such as a mouse.
 Most browsers support jumping to specific links by typing keys defined on the web site.
-On Windows, press ALT+ the relevant access key; on Macintosh, press Control+ the relevant access key.
-Then press Enter to activate the link.
-(Please note not all browsers support access keys)
+On Windows, press ALT+ the relevant access key; on Macintosh, press ALT+CTRL+ the relevant access key.

 All pages on this site define the following access keys: